explainers-by-googlers/html-fullscreen-without-a-gesture/README.md

 # Explainer for HTML Fullscreen Without A Gesture

-This proposal is an early design sketch by Chrome Web Platform Capabilities to describe the problem below and solicit feedback on the proposed solution.
+This proposal is an early design sketch by Chrome's Web Apps & Capabilities (Fugu) team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.

 ## Proponents

-- Chrome Web Platform Capabilities
+- Chrome's Web Apps & Capabilities (Fugu) team

 ## Participate
 - https://github.com/explainers-by-googlers/html-fullscreen-without-a-gesture/issues